Walking on the beach in the is undeniably one of the most relaxing activities

 3. Don't just walk in a straight line

-This isn’t a sobriety test, walking in a straight line isn’t the best idea.
-Move in a zigzag route between the high and low tide lines.
-This way, you’re able to cover the most ground and up your chances of finding some sea glass.
+This isnt a sobriety test, walking in a straight line isnt the best idea.
+Move in a zigzag pattern between the high and low tide lines.
+This way, youre able to cover the most ground and have a much better chance of finding some amazing sea glass.

 4. Walk with the sun behind your back